ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 ### First Steps: Set the User-Agent

 Most iOS apps should identify themselves properly in the HTTP *User-Agent* header.
 Typically, the User-Agent value should specify the software name version, and also the operating system version.
-In this example, we will hard-code the sofwtare name, FoodTracker, and extract the version from the sofware bundle (managed by Xcode).
+In this example, we will hard-code the software name, FoodTracker, and extract the version from the sofware bundle (managed by Xcode).

-Defining a User-Agent a very useful habit to develop.
+Defining a User-Agent is a very useful habit to develop.
 For example: remember that this FoodTracker app, and Cloudant Sync is also compatible with Apache CouchDB 2.0.
 In the future, if you wish to manage your own CouchDB server, or to use a hybrid Cloudant-and-CouchDB system, that will be a straightforward procedure.
 However, a key part of such a system will be the User-Agent identification coming from all of your deployed apps.

 In other words: Set the User-Agent now, just in case.
 It is easy to do, and you will thank yourself in the future.